 3. Dampen the Inside of the Humidor

 Normally, the new humidor seasoning lasts 2-7 days, sometimes as long as 14 days depending on different factors.

 Not until the relative humidity reaches 65% to 75% will the seasoning finish.
 The higher the relative humidity level is, the easier it will be for the next steps.

-Here are a least 3 ways to dampen your humidor.
-They will make the seasoning process a bit faster, but you need to be careful to avoid damaging your humidor.
+Here are at least 3 ways to dampen your humidor.
 Note that no cigars should be stored in a new humidor in this period.

 - Prepare a shot glass of distilled water.
-Left it sit inside of the humidor for a few days - one week at least, and up to two weeks.
+Left it sit inside of the humidor for a few days with a hygrometer to observe the humidity reading.

-Whichever option you choose, it’s important that the water doesn’t leak onto the wood.
+Whichever option you choose, it’s important that no excess water leaks onto the wood.

 - Humidity Control Packets

 Some humidity control packets can make the seasoning process easier compared with traditional methods.